-Catalog Price Rule is a set of defined conditions which are used to offer customers a product with a discount.
+Catalog Price Rule is a set of defined conditions that offers customers a product with a discount.
 These conditions may include customer groups, product color or size, product categories, etc. Simply put, you can use any product attribute to set catalog price rules.
 The important thing is that this rule triggers before a customer adds a product to a shopping cart.
-That’s why this rule doesn’t use coupon codes.
+As a result, the catalog price rule doesn’t use coupon codes.

 When you define and set conditions for a rule, it automatically displays products with a discount price if they meet this rule.
 You can set the start and end of the price rule, and it will work during the set time-frame.

-Cart Price Rule is also a set of conditions, but it’s applied in shopping carts.
+Cart Price Rule is also a set of conditions you apply in shopping carts.
 It automatically displays discounts when the conditions are met or when a customer enters a coupon code.
 Coupons are not the only way to use cart price rules.
-You can also use built-in features like free shipping, ”buy X, get Y free”, discount with a minimum purchase limit.
+Moreover, you can also use built-in features like free shipping, ”buy X, get Y free”, discount with a minimum purchase limit.

 The main problem of promotion scripts in Shopify is that coupon codes don’t stack.
 It means that you’ll need to add more scripts in the future.
 With time, big stores become messy and turn into a headache for retailers with bigger catalogs.